jasondavies/tt-isa-documentation/WormholeB0/NoC/Overlay/TransferBetweenTiles.md

 3. Send a handshake request packet to (all) the receiver(s).
 4. Wait to receive appropriate handshake response packets from (all) the receiver(s).
 This should happen due to the transmitter's step 2 or step 3 above.

-If `NEXT_PHASE_DEST_CHANGE` was _not_ specified, then the transmitter skips the above, and can start transmitting straight way.
+If `NEXT_PHASE_DEST_CHANGE` was _not_ specified, then the transmitter skips the above, and can start transmitting straight away.

 ## Flow control